 Lower suspension mount fitted into the side panels

-Rear swinging arm fitted onto suspension mount.
+The rear swinging arm is fitted onto the suspension mount.

 Steering servo fitted

-Left side of the bike with radio and electronics installed.
+The left side of the bike with radio and electronics installed.

-Right side of the bike with radio and electronics installed.
+The right side of the bike with radio and electronics installed.

-The bike was then fitted with a quick release battery mount using a 2.5mm carbon plate and alloy mounting brackets.
+The bike was then fitted with a quick-release battery mount using a 2.5mm carbon plate and alloy mounting brackets.
 The seat mounts are black nylon rod cut to shape on the lathe.